Nicole Phungrasamee Fein

 Nicole Phungrasamee Fein (born February 19, 1974) is an American artist.
 She lives and works in San Francisco, California.

 Early life and education

-Nicole Phungrasamee Fein was born in Evanston, Illinois.
+Nicole Lynne Phungrasamee was born in Evanston, Illinois.
 She earned her Bachelor of Arts from Tufts University and her Bachelor of Fine Arts from the School of the Museum of Fine Arts, Boston.
-Fein received her Master of Fine Arts degree from Mills College.
+She received her Master of Fine Arts degree from Mills College.

 Collections

 Her work is included in the collections of the Whitney Museum of American Art, the Harvard Art Museums and the San Francisco Museum of Modern Art.